Procore unlocks the value of ecosystem collaboration with Slack

 Reinforcing a robust event response management system

-Kelli Bonin, Manager of IT Network and Security Operations at Procore, explains that the Jira integration allows her teammates to keep stakeholders in the loop as events are happening.
+Kelli Bonin, the manager of IT network and security operations at Procore, explains that the Jira integration allows her teammates to keep stakeholders in the loop as events are happening.
 The team uses Jira to pipe real-time updates into Slack.
 So as the team makes progress, it can push Jira tickets directly from Slack into its service desk.
 The Opsgenie integration for eventing works together with communication automation to push Slack updates via Workato to targeted Slack channels.

-Slack and Procore are leading the charge to renovate the construction industry by providing new technological solutions and driving efficiency while encouraging transparency, collaboration and communication.
+Slack and Procore are leading the charge to renovate the construction industry by providing new technological solutions, driving efficiency while encouraging transparency, collaboration and communication.
 This digital shift ensures that ever-changing construction project requirements are addressed quickly and executed successfully against critical timelines.